jwnicholas99/jwnicholas99.github.io/_projects/2021-02-01-grind-time.markdown

 </figure>

 ### 3.2&nbsp;&nbsp;&nbsp;Saving Applications
 Application URLs are saved as a list.
-Using Chrome's special purpose APIs like <code>chrome.storage</code>, application URLs are stored in your browser's local storage and will persist across sessions.
+Using Chrome's special purpose APIs like `chrome.storage`, application URLs are stored in your browser's local storage and will persist across sessions.

 ### 3.3&nbsp;&nbsp;&nbsp;Autofill
 Most applications have the same few fields: First Name, Last Name, Email, etc. We allow users to autofill these fields with a click of a button: